midorikocak/nanodb/README.md

     $db->delete($tableName)->delete('id', $id)->execute();
 ```

-## CrudInterface
+## RepositoryInterface

-The crud interface is the interface of repositories.
+The repository interface is the interface of repositories.

 ```php
 <?php